-Moyola Park Golf Club Council was formed and held their first meeting in the Clubhouse on 17th.
+The first Moyola Park Golf Club Council was formed and held their first meeting in the Clubhouse on 17th.
 January 1977.
-There were only eleven Ladies at that Meeting but we managed to form the first Ladies' Committee, consisting of:
+Eleven Ladies were present at the Meeting and on this date the first Ladies’ Committee was formed.
+This consisted of:

 On the 9th September, 1977 Moyola Park Golf Club was officially opened by Mr. Don Moncrieff and was followed by an exhibition match featuring Christy 0’Connor Sen., Paul Leonard, Barry Brennan and Norman Drew.
 At that time Moyola Park had 266 Members and the full 18 holes were open for play.

-On the 9th August 1979 Moyola Park held its first Pro-Am, and although 54 of Ireland's leading golfers took part, no one came in under par for the Course.
-The winner was Phil Posnett with a level par 72.
+On the 9th August 1979 Moyola Park held its first Pro-Am.
+With 54 of Irelands leading golfers taking part, no one came under Par for the course.
+The winner was Phil Posnett, with level par 72.

 The next major development occurred on the 7th.
-November 1979, when the Council Members were advised that Lord Moyola would consider selling the Clubhouse and giving the Club a 90-year lease of the Course.
-After lengthy discussion the Council bought the Clubhouse, secured a 90-year lease and undertook the maintenance, organization and upkeep of the Clubhouse and Course.
+November1979, when the Council Members were advised that Lord Moyola would consider selling the Clubhouse and giving the Club a 90-year lease of the Course.
+After lengthy discussion, t was decided, on the 3rd March 1980, the Council bought the Clubhouse, secured a 90-year lease and undertook the maintenance, organization and upkeep of the Clubhouse and Course.

 The Clubhouse, known as ShaneMullagh, is a superb Georgian House set in beautiful gardens, surrounded by touring tress.
 It required the minimum of renovation to become a first class Clubhouse and focal point of the complex.
 The lovely old house has all the beauty and charm of a by-gone age, and while a large function room has been added towards the back, it does not spoil the character or beauty of the house.